jdmartin86/jdmartin86.github.io/climbing/index.md

 # Climbing
 {% fullwidth "assets/img/jm_shuksan.png" "Circumventing a yawning crevasse atop of the Price Glacier." %}

-I spend a good deal of my free time in pursuit of alpine climbing objectives.
+I spend much of my free time alpine climbing in North America.
 Here I recount some of my more noteable trips.
 My hope is that the information can be of some use to those looking to repeat the climbs.

 ## Trip Reports
  <ul class="content-listing ">